-- "Do you solemnly swear (or affirm) that the statements in this document are true (so help you God?)" - "Do you solemnly swear (or affirm) that the information you are about to give (or have given) is the truth, the whole truth, and nothing but the truth (so help you God?)"
+"Do you solemnly swear (or affirm) that the statements in this document are true (so help you God?)"

+"Do you solemnly swear (or affirm) that the information you are about to give (or have given) is the truth, the whole truth, and nothing but the truth (so help you God?)"

-The oath-taker shows compliance with the oath either by repeating the words, using "I" instead of "you," or by saying, "I do," or, "I will."
+The oath-taker shows compliance with the oath either by repeating the words of the oath, using "I" instead of "you," or by verbal assent, saying, "I do," or, "I will.